nickjj/ansigenome/docs/benefits.md

 **Without Ansigenome**: A lot of tedious `git init && git remote add origin https://github.com/yourname/foo.git` calls in each of those 50 directories.
 Perhaps you're a unix wizard?
 You may spend 2 to 20 minutes writing a script to do it, that's cool.

-**With Ansignome**: `ansigenome run -m 'git init && git remote add origin https://github.com/yourname/%role_name.git`
+**With Ansigenome**: `ansigenome run -m 'git init && git remote add origin https://github.com/yourname/%role_name.git`

 `%role_name` is the role name in the current role's directory.
 This is needed because your git repo name might be different than the actual role name on your file system since it will likely be prefixed with your github username so it works on the galaxy.